nim-lang/nimble/readme.markdown

 current working directory then Nimble will install the package residing in the current working directory.
 This can be useful for developers who are testing locally their ``.nimble`` files before submitting them to the official package list.
-See [developers.markdown](developers.markdown) for more info on this.
+See the [Creating Packages](#creating-packages) section for more info on this.

 A URL to a repository can also be specified, Nimble will automatically detect the type of the repository that the url points to and install it.